OpenFn/lightning/benchmarking/BENCHMARKING.md

 k6 run benchmarking/script.js
 ```

-If the script exits succesfully, this means the app met the defined performance
+If the script exits successfully, this means the app met the defined performance
 thresholds.

 To collect the benchmarking data in a CSV file, run the previous command with